hjrdave/get-treble-gsm/src/posts/docs/scoped-global-state.md

 date: "2019-05-04"
 title: "Scoped Global State"
 subMenu:
-  - text: 'Summary'
-    path: ''
-  - text: 'Create Scoped Context'
+  - text: 'Create Scoped Store'
-    path: '#create-scoped-context'
+    path: '#create-scoped-store'
-  - text: 'Create Custom Treble Hook'
+  - text: 'Create Scoped useTreble Hook'
-    path: '#create-custom-treble-hook'
+    path: '#create-scoped-usetreble-hook'
   - text: 'Subscribing to Multiple Stores'
     path: '#subscribing-to-multiple-stores'
   - text: 'Updating Multiple Stores'
     path: '#updating-multiple-stores'
 ---

-The primary goal of Treble is to provide a quick setup and easy way to manage global state.
-That being said there will always be scenerios where more advance functionality will be needed.
-One of these scenerios would be having the ability to scope global state to specific components.
-An example of this is a complex UI component that has many child components that need to share state.
-Treble allows this to easily be done with it's Scoped Global State feature.
-Setup is similar to setting up global state for the app, with a couple extra steps.
+Creating complex React components like widgets can make state hard to maintain.
+Especially when there are many nested components that need to pass state data to each other.
+Treble was created with the idea that the best part of React is it's component architecture.
+Putting local state into global state can defeat the purpose of working with components.
+With this in mind Treble has a way to scope global state to a component.

+Imagine having a data grid component that displays rows and has search functionality.
+The data grid has a main component which is made up of a table header row, data rows, and search inputs.
+Each one of those are seperate components that live within the main component.
+They all need to share some state and pass data between each other.
+If only local state is used, then prop drilling and lifting up state create a component full of spagetti code.
+If the state is put into the App's global state then you have a bunch of state that is only used by one component which bloats your App's global state.
+With scoped global state we can set up a Store within a component that will only allow that component and it's nested components to subscribe to it.
+Allowing the component to be what it was meant to be... a component!

-## Create Store
+#### Create Scoped Store
+To create a scoped global state in our component a new instance of React Context will need to be created.

+>Treble uses React's native [Context API](https://reactjs.org/docs/context.html) to manage global state under the hood.
+This means each instance of the Treble container has to utilize a unique instance of React Context.
+When no custom Context is passed to Treble it utilizes its default Context instance.
+Scoped Treble components need a custom Context to work correctly.

 Create a `Store.js` file in the desired component folder structure.
-Unlike our initial Store setup we will add the options parameter to this one.
+You can learn more about creating a Treble Store by going [here](/docs/setup#treble-store).
+Along with our state object array parameter, an object with the options property will need to be added to the `createStore()` function as a second parameter.
 Example below.

 ```javascript
 //scoped store